-- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (4) Qualified to serve in nuclear billets (SPECIAL QUALIFICATION "NUENGSURF" AQD KD2) (Not applicable to 1440 Naval Reactors EDOs). - (5) Technical Doctorate degree (Not applicable to 1440 Naval Reactors EDOs). - i.
-For merit reorder consideration, officers who are top recognized performers over consecutive lieutenant commander tours should be given first consideration for merit reorder and placed higher on the promotion list.
-Proven performance in positions of leadership such as officer in charge, or EDO assignments such as overseas tours, sea duty, and INSURV, should be secondary considerations.
+- (1) Warfare qualification or progress toward ED Dolphin qualification (Not applicable to 1440 Naval Reactors EDOs). - (2) Proven Naval Reactors staff performance, or proven operational and/or acquisition performance. - h.
+For merit reorder consideration, officers who are top recognized performers over consecutive lieutenant tours should be given first consideration for merit reorder and placed higher on the promotion list.
+Proven performance in EDO assignments such as overseas tours, sea duty, and INSURV should be secondary considerations.